HeckerJay/Team-929-Project/README.md

 ## 5 Steps to implement individuals' need about further study

-### 1. Choose two .csv documents from individual and company seperately
+### 1. Choose .csv document from individual and company seperately

 ### 2. Set related text mining algorithm (with stoplist and other RE configurations)